Updated on March 6th, 2020 by Nathan Parsh

 Listed below is GAIN’s net-investment-income-per-share and distribution per share both before, during and after the last recession:

 The company’s historical distributable net income during the Great Recession is shown below:

 - Distributable-net-investment-income 2010 – $0.48 (50% decrease)

 GAIN saw severe declines in net-investment-income-per-share during the last recession, though the company did return to growth by 2011.
-Results for this metric have varied from year to year recently.
+Results for this metric have varied from year to year since then.

 The company has made more than 162 consecutive monthly dividends since inception.
 Over the past five years, dividends have grown by 25%.

 Not only that, but GAIN also provides supplemental dividends from undistributed capital gains and investment income.
 For example, the company announced a $0.09 per-share supplemental dividend payment for December 2019 and a $0.03 per-share supplemental dividend payment for September 2019.